RothAndrew/mf-google-import-user-guide/user_guide.md

 If you are having issues, open the Windows Event Viewer application and navigate to Windows Logs > Application.
 All MF Google Import log entries will be made under the Source "MF Google Import".

 If you are having issues and you have a current Maintenance and Support contract, please contact your vendor for help.

+##Misc
+* We've noticed a rare error with MF Google Import that throws an error when trying to access the entries in the "Classes" value list.
+We've narrowed it down to see that it is an issue with some vault configuration because a new vault on the same server works just fine.
+Please contact your vendor if you are having this issue.